threefoldtech/info_grid/src/documentation/faq/faq.md

 Note: Make sure that you properly set your variables in the file env.tfvars.

-### Is there a command line tool for Terraform when deploying on the ThreeFold Grid?

-There is a command line tool for Terraform built by a community member.

-Have a look at this [forum post](https://forum.threefold.io/t/terraform-helper-script/3720) to learn more.

-The tool has the following options:

-1. Install Terraform
-2. Generate a main.tf
-3. Generate an env.tfvars
-4. Modify an existing example main.tf for deployment with env.tfvars file.

 ## Users Troubleshooting and Error Messages

 ### When deploying a virtual machine (VM) on the ThreeFold Grid, I get the following message after trying a full system update and upgrade: GRUB failed to install to the following devices...
 Is there a fix to this issue?